-Having got his first motorbike at thirteen and working his way up to the cheapest Harley Davidson he could scrounge for, he was now earning good money and riding a brand new Harley around South East Asia.
+Having got his first motorbike at thirteen and working his way up to the cheapest Harley Davidson he could scrounge, he was now earning good money and riding a brand-new Harley around South East Asia.
 Thailand became a base and on regular visa runs to Cambodia he somehow fell in love with the place.
 Sharky Bar which opened in 1995 was an early and favoured watering hole.

 He says he went out to get some milk in Thailand one day, jumped on his bike and never went back.

-He built Reef Resort down in Sihanoukville in 2004 and enjoyed ten good years down there; it was a mid-priced resort with air-conditioned rooms and a swimming pool back when the only alternatives where high end Khmer resorts or $5 a night back-packer dives, he did well.
+He built Reef Resort down in Sihanoukville in 2004 and enjoyed ten good years down there; it was a mid-priced resort with air-conditioned rooms and a swimming pool back when the only alternatives where high-end Khmer aimed resorts or $5 a night back-packer dives, he did well.

-It was during this time that he reintroduced himself to cooking and deciding that he had access to the ingredients and there was a gap in the market he started to cook Tex Mex style cuisine.
-Tim is curious, fastidious and obsessive when it comes to cooking, he never stops tinkering and trying to perfect whatever he is cooking, Reef became a constant renovation of barbecue areas, smokers, roasters and more.
-He bought a sous vide machine to slow cook meats and was forever ‘experimenting’ with it.
-Reef Resort’s restaurant became a must visit on any trip to Sihanoukville.
+It was during this time that he reintroduced himself to cooking and decided that since he now had access to the ingredients and there was a gap in the market he would cook Tex Mex style cuisine.
+Tim is curious, fastidious and obsessive when it comes to cooking, he never stops tinkering and trying to perfect whatever he is doing, Reef became a constant renovation of barbecue areas, smokers, roasters and more.
+He bought a sous-vide machine to slow cook meats and was forever ‘experimenting’ with it.
+Reef Resort’s restaurant soon became a must visit on any trip to Sihanoukville.

-The remaining owners offered Tim the run of the kitchen and he has taken to it like a duck to water.
-He has already had a custom built smoker installed and the menu is loaded up with his classics, from pulled pork sliders, smoked short ribs, smoked chicken quesadillas, jalapeno poppers, spicy chicken wings, soft beef tacos and taquitos.
-Prices are incredibly good value at $4.50 to $5.50 for most dishes and there are special smoked rib and chicken nights with the promise of more additions and special menus to come.
-I recently tried a Rueben’s sandwich made with some of Tim’s homemade corned beef that was amazing as is his home made barbecue sauces.
+The remaining owners offered Tim the run of the kitchen and he took to it like a duck to water.
+He installed a custom-built smoker and loaded the menu up with his classics, from pulled pork sliders, smoked short-ribs, chicken quesadillas, jalapeno poppers, spicy chicken wings, soft beef tacos and taquitos.

-Tim’s says nothing makes him happier than cooking good food and watching people enjoy it.
-He doesn’t ride a Harley through four countries to find inner peace anymore, cooking is now his Zen.
+Tim says nothing makes him happier these days than smoking good meats, cooking good BBQ and watching good people enjoy it.
+He doesn’t have to ride a Harley across South East Asia to find inner peace anymore, cooking is his Zen.